Floyd County High School: History

 Floyd County High School was built in 1962, a product of a county-wide movement to consolidate the three high schools in Floyd County using funding from both the federal government and the Commonwealth of Virginia.
 Originally, there were separate high schools in Willis, Floyd, and Check.
 Floyd County High School was previously located on the current site of Floyd Elementary School.
-Before that time, it was located in the building which now houses Schoolhouse Fabrics.
+Before that, it was located in the building which now houses Schoolhouse Fabrics.
 The first class of FCHS graduated in 1963.
-The school celebrated its 50th Anniversary with the graduation of the Class of 2012.
+The school celebrated its 50th anniversary with the graduation of the Class of 2012.

 Vocational school

 In the 1970s, funds from the Appalachian Regional Development Act were used to construct a separate vocational school on the Floyd County High School campus.
 This school currently houses auto-mechanics, welding, computer technology and home economics classes.

-Academics

-Floyd County has no middle school.
-The elementary school grades range from K-7, while the high school encompasses grades 8–12.

 Athletics

 Floyd County High School's mascot is the Buffalo.
 They play in the VHSL Class 2 Region C and are a member of the Three Rivers District.

 Floyd County won the VHSL Class A boys outdoor track state championship in 2000.

 Floyd County won the group A state championship for boys golf in 1985, 2000, 2001, 2006, 2007.

 Floyd County won the group A state championship for girls cross-country in 2003.

 Floyd County won the group A state championship for girls basketball in 1993, 1994, 2008, 2013 and boys basketball group A state championship in 1997.
 Retired girls basketball coach Alan Cantrell currently holds the state record for most wins at 749.

-Floyd County finished as Class A Division 2 state runner-up in football in 1999,2001, and 2008.
-Boys heads football coach, Winfred Beale has been the head coach since 1981.
+Floyd County finished as Class A Division 2 state runner-up in football in 1999, 2001 and 2008.
+Former boys head football coach, Winfred Beale, coached the football team from 1981 until 2023 for a total of 43 years.

 The FCHS Golf team won the state championship back to back in 2006 and 2007.